-Most of the loss was never compensated, since the damages were caused by Confederates rather than the U.S. Government.
+Most of the damage was caused by Confederates rather than the U.S. Government.
+Very little of the loss was ever compensated.
 Warfield was eventually paid $410.
 James put the devastated property up for sale in 1864 but no one was interested.
 He moved to Cashtown in 1871 and died in 1875 at the age of 54.

-Warfield’s house and land became part of the park in 1974.
+In 1974 Warfield’s house and land became part of the park.
 Recently it has housed workers doing park road construction, and during the sesquicentennial became a communications center wired up with a computer network that would have amazed the army telegraphists of 1863.
-The plans are for the house to eventually be restored to its Civil War appearance, if funding ever becomes available.
+The plans are for the house to be restored to its Civil War appearance.